hashgraph/hedera-mirror-node/docs/design/hts.md

 ## Non-Functional Requirements

 ## Open Questions
--   What's the maximum character size of the token `symbol` string
+-   [x] What's the maximum character size of the token `symbol` string
+    -   A: Max length is currently 32 chars https://github.com/hashgraph/hedera-services/blob/master/hedera-node/src/main/resources/bootstrap.properties#L52
--   Will a `token_id` and `token` be assigned a default value for HBARs across the network e.g. i.e. '1' and 'HBAR' respectively
+-   [x] Will a `token_id` and `token` be assigned a default value for HBARs across the network e.g. i.e. '1' and 'HBAR' respectively
+    -   A: Currently no since hbar is not treated as an entity like tokens will be.
--   Should token only entity items exist in their own table or be added to `t_entities`?
+-   [ ] Should token only entity items exist in their own table or be added to `t_entities`?
--   Should `account_balance` `accountNum` and `accountRealmNum` be migrated into `entityId` or should token_balance also use `accountNum` and `accountRealmNum` instead of `entityId`?
+-   [x] Should `account_balance` `accountNum` and `accountRealmNum` be migrated into `entityId` or should token_balance also use `accountNum` and `accountRealmNum` instead of `entityId`?
+    -   A: Should be migrated to use `account_id` only
--   What filer options should be provided for new Token API's
+-   [ ] What filer options should be provided for new Token API's
--   How should frozen account and kyc'd account for a token be represented?
+-   [ ] How should frozen account and kyc'd account for a token be represented?
--   Should balance returns for `accounts`, `balances` and `transactions` contain `token` or `tokenId` or both?
+-   [ ] Should balance returns for `accounts`, `balances` and `transactions` contain `token` or `tokenId` or both?
--   Should `EntityRecordItemListener.OnItem()` be refactored to more easily focus on different TransactionBody types.
+-   [ ] Should `EntityRecordItemListener.OnItem()` be refactored to more easily focus on different TransactionBody types.
 May be valuable to testing but not necessarily within scope